imamaris/data-source/README.md

      ```

 ## Running the Application
-- You can run this FastAPI application using Uvicorn.
+- You can run this API application using Uvicorn.
 Execute the following command:
 ```bash
 uvicorn main:app --reload
 ```